TITLE 89: SOCIAL SERVICES

 w) A group day care home may not house bedridden or chronically ill persons except by permission of the Department.
 The Department shall grant such permission unless the person has a reportable contagious or communicable disease or requires care that adversely affects the ability of the caregiver to supervise children.

-x) By December 28, 2012, the group day care home shall obtain certification that all cribs used by the group home meet or exceed the federal safety standards in 16 CFR 1219 or 1220 (2011).
+x) A group day care home shall have certification that all cribs used by the group home meet or exceed the federal safety standards in 16 CFR 1219 or 1220 (2011).
 This certification from the manufacturer shall be available for inspection by the licensing representative.
 In the absence of a manufacturer's certificate, proof that the crib was manufactured on or after June 28, 2011 will meet the required standard.